TritonDataCenter/manta-mreq/README.md

 output is still very much evolving.

 Next steps:
-- Add information for object-fetch requests:
-  - With this, we should be able to show an interesting timeline when we have to PUT an upload to different sets of sharks
 - Try with other types of requests:
   - directory fetch (what I'm currently testing with)
   - directory create